GPUOpen-Tools/radeon_gpu_profiler/docs/source/WavefrontOccupancy.rst

 .. image:: media_rgp/RGP_WavefrontOccupancy_1.png

-There are three components, the Wavefront timeline view, the Events timeline view, and the Details panel.
+There are three components: the Wavefront timeline view, the Events timeline view, and the Details panel.

 \ **Wavefront timeline view**